sher1996/origin-lang/docs/package-manager.md

 - Libraries are copied, not symlinked
 - No dependency resolution between libraries
-- No version management for individual libraries
+- Registry system requires manual setup (no public registry yet)
-- Registry system is stub-only (no CLI integration yet)
+- Limited to HTTPS URLs for remote packages